Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

  - ![error-1](docs/lighthouse%20validation/edit-mobile-access-error-1.png)
  - ![error-2](docs/lighthouse%20validation/edit-mobile-access-error-2.png)

 On most pages performance score is down a few percent.
-On inspection this is again because of errors in the issues panel stating "eliminatw render blocking resources".
+On inspection this is again because of errors in the issues panel stating "eliminate render blocking resources".
 It seems to be bootstrap causing this issue.

  - ![performance-1](docs/lighthouse%20validation/lighthouse-performance.png)